We have worked with the local community, town and parish councils and businesses on a strategic infrastructure led masterplan for Severnside.

 Public engagement period – 13 June 2022 to 24 July 2022

 A 6 week public engagement period was undertaken, where people were encouraged to view information on the draft masterplan and fill in a survey.
 We also held two drop in events where people could meet the team, view information on boards and ask questions.
-Feedback received during the engagement period will be used to inform the final draft of the masterplan.
+Feedback received during the engagement period was used to inform the final draft of the masterplan.

 Engagement feedback analysed – July 2022 to August 2022